They are natural chemical compounds that the pancreas secretes and whose function is to break down proteins, fats, and carbohydrates.

-They help maintain weight, neutralize stomach acid, and also promote nutrient absorption .
+They help maintain weight, neutralize stomach acid, and promote nutrient absorption.

 A normally functioning pancreas secretes approximately 64 ounces of fluid daily into the duodenum.

-Pancreas enzyme replacement therapy is indicated for people who do not produce adequate enzymes and therefore cannot properly digest food.
+Pancreas enzyme replacement therapy is indicated for people who do not produce enough enzymes and cannot properly digest food.

-The pancreas is an organ in animals and humans that produces chemicals such as amylase, lipase, and protease, which are necessary for proper digestion.
+The pancreas is an organ in animals and humans that produces chemicals such as amylase, lipase, and protease, necessary for proper digestion.

 Uses of pancreatic enzymes